 Stay in George Town if you’re a first-time tourist; you want to experience some of the area’s famous cuisine; you are interested in the history and culture of Penang.

-Best places to stay in Penang – George Town:
+Best places to stay in Penang in George Town for first-timers:

 Royale Chulan Penang is located within walking distance to Clan Jetties of Penang, Pinang Peranakan Museum, Wonderfood Museum, Little India, and Fort Cornwallis.
 The hotel provides an outdoor swimming pool, free wifi, and an in-house restaurant.